aopecho/appdev-chapters/intro-to-git.md

 git diff
 ```

 Add a few tasks in a few different files and then try `git diff`.
+If the output is very long, use the space bar to page through results; or press <kbd>q</kbd> to quit and get back to the command prompt.

 ### Create a new branch